-Leaders can choose one of a number of leadership styles depending on the situation.
+Leaders can choose from a list of leadership styles depending on the situation.
 This list of leadership styles is a starting place to learn about leadership.
 One leadership style is not necessarily preferable over another as they all have their time and place.
-To implement a leadership style one needs to understand their abilities, follower’s capabilities, and the situation.
+To implement one of one of the approaches from this list of leadership styles one needs to understand their abilities, follower’s capabilities, and the situation.

 This type of leadership style is about solving and addressing conflict so that all parties can work in harmony.
 The hope is that teamwork can be effective when everything is in harmony.
 The leader recognizes top performance while the leader attempts to ignore poor performance.
 This leadership style is useful when there is low morale and the focus is on team building.
 Leaders emphasize emotional well being over accomplishing goals.

 Authoritarian leadership style is one of the oldest and mainly endures as it comes naturally to many leaders.
 The leader makes all decisions and control over the situation.
 Team members have very little input over the situation.
 Followers may provide feedback or input, but the leader may not head this input since the autocratic leader makes all choices.

 Authoritarian leadership is appropriate during occasions of high stress, danger is present, or their followers have a lack of familiarity.
 When followers are not responsible for decision-making they can follow.
 On the other side, an autocratic leader who abuses their power can become a dictator and create excess tension in the relationship between leader and followers.
 This leadership style may lead to micro managing as the individual closely monitors work performance of those they are leading.